 The ELIXIR Compute Platform is a reference technical architecture to support a vast range of data analysis activities.
 EGI is currently contributing to the platform development with several services and technologies from EGI – all relating to the management and access of a cloud federation.

-This document gives in overview of the state of EGI Federated Cloud integration from the ELIXIR CC members: Two sites (CESNET and GRNET) are already fully integrated; one site is in piloting state (EMBL-EBI), one preparing (JetStream) and one considering (CSC) to join.
-Instructions for integrating new resources (OpenStack, OpenNebula, Synnefo) to EGI Federated Cloud are summed up and the experiences from the integration process are discussed.
+This document gives an overview of the state of EGI Federated Cloud integration from the ELIXIR CC members: Two sites (CESNET and GRNET) are already fully integrated; one site is in the piloting phase (EMBL-EBI); one is in preparation (JetStream) and one is considering (CSC) to join.
+Instructions for integrating new resources (OpenStack, OpenNebula, Synnefo) to the EGI Federated Cloud are summed up and the experiences from the integration process are discussed.

 Extra attention is given to the recent work related to the integration of the Authentication and Authorization Infrastructures (AAI) of EGI and ELIXIR.
 This integrated AAI will play a key role in the seamless integration of ELIXIR and EGI services for serving life science communities.